alexa221/Web-Based-Department-Task-Management-System/README.md

 - Sequelize helps simplify the process of working with databases, providing an easy-to-use API for performing CRUD operations and managing database schema and migrations.
 - By using Sequelize, we can abstract database operations and interact with the MySQL database using JavaScript instead of SQL queries.

+# Summery of The Portfolio Project
+The Web-Based Department Task Management System is designed to enable users to keep track of their tasks, manage them efficiently, and mark their completion status.
+This interactive platform allows users to add, update, or delete tasks securely and features user authentication to ensure secure management of tasks.
+The application has a React JS frontend, an Express JS backend, MySQL database, and Sequelize ORM.